-Like most charities, Child Africa relies on companies, organizations, and individuals to contribute to its activities in different ways.
+Like most charities, Child Africa relies on companies, organizations, and individuals to contribute to its activities in diverse ways.
 100% of the teachers’ wages, books, and, particularly, food and clothing for the children, comes from contributions of varying kinds.
-In addition to a large portion of the earmarked money for the schools in the donation packages, a large part of the Better Globe’s profits is also used to support Child Africa’s work.
+In addition to a substantial portion of the earmarked money for the schools in the Donation Packages, a significant part of Better Globe’s profits has also been used to support Child Africa’s work.

 Child Africa’s schools and activities are known far outside the Ugandan and Kenyan borders.
 They offer an education that helps children from socio-economically poor conditions become successful in school.
 Child Africa’s students’ performance is on the same level as the “finest” schools in the district.
-The pedagogy focuses on building self-confidence and working with core values such as integrity, all in keeping with the desire to combat poverty and corruption.
+The pedagogy focuses on building self-confidence and working with core values such as integrity, all in keeping with our joint mission to fight poverty and corruption.

 Child Africa was also known for integrating disabled children, mainly deaf children, into regular school activities.
 All the children at the schools used to learn sign language to help with communication between those with hearing disabilities and the other children.
 Child Africa has also gained notice for using mobile phones to assist deaf children and as a part of the integration process at their schools.

 Many of the students also live at the Child Africa boarding school.
 It is often better for the children to reside at school than to make long travels each day.
-Thus they also avoid spending their time helping out at home and can instead focus on their schoolwork.
+Thus, they also avoid spending their time helping at home and can instead focus on their schoolwork.
 Child Africa’s boarding school pupils also get three meals a day, which they would not always get at home with their families.